JRJurman/define-prototype/README.md

-# define-polyfill
+# define-prototype

 Declarative Shadow DOM Definition element - Proposal and Demo

-This repo contains a polyfill for the interface described below.
-You can see the source code in `define-polyfill.js`, and the examples in the `/example` folder.
+This repo contains a prototype implementation for the interface described below.
+You can see the source code in `define-prototype.js`, and the examples in the `/example` and `/test` folders.

 ## Proposal